-Sakata Eio (坂田 栄男, Sakata Eiju, Honinbo Eiji, 'razor-sharp' Sakata, b.
+Sakata Eio (坂田 栄男, Sakata Eiju, Honinbo Eiju, 'the razor' Sakata, b.
 15 February 1920 - d.
 21 October 2010) was a 9-dan, Japanese, professional player.
 He is known for holding a former record of 64-title wins; his dominance of Japanese go through the 1960s; being the first Japanese professional to reach 1,000-career-wins; and publishing several popular go books.
-He was called, the Inventor of Myoshu by Go Seigen and nicknamed, 'razor-sharp' Sakata due to his fierce and brilliant moves during complex fights.
+He was called, the Inventor of Myoshu by Go Seigen and nicknamed, 'the razor' because of his fierce and brilliant moves during complex fights.
 He is considered one of the strongest players of the 20th century and, by many, one of the strongest players of all time.
 His teacher was Masubuchi Tatsuko 6-dan.

 Cho Chikun 9-dan: Sakata played a very ordinary opening.
 He never schemed for an advantage there.
 It was when the stones started to become entangled that he displayed his true power.
 That was when he would start to read deeply, then read some more, and then still more.
 Therefore, it was natural that he often discovered exquisite moves during those times.
 Reading was his most deadly weapon, so concepts like 'the shape of stones' or 'positional judgement' did not even come into consideration.
 If he could exercise his reading skill anything was possible; by always searching for the best move there was no need to make a judgement about the position.
 Sakata's special strength lay in his determination to always keep the pressure on, not matter how much of an advantage he might enjoy.